civican/legisinfo/44-1/bills/C-59/bill_text.md

     the amount, if any, by which

-    the amount that would be deemed by subsection 127.44(2) **or 127.45(2), as the case may be**, to be paid for the year by the person if that amount were calculated by reference to the information provided in the return or form filed for the year under that subsection
+    the amount that would be deemed by subsection 127.44(2) or 127.45(2), as the case may be, to be paid for the year by the person if that amount were calculated by reference to the information provided in the return or form filed for the year under that subsection

     exceeds

-    the amount that is deemed by subsection 127.44(2) **or 127.45(2), as the case may be**, to be paid for the year by the person,
+    the amount that is deemed by subsection 127.44(2) or 127.45(2), as the case may be, to be paid for the year by the person,

   **(3)** Subsection (1) is deemed to have come into force on January 1, 2022.